DataDog/datadog-ci/src/commands/synthetics/README.md

 `mobileApplicationVersionFilePath`
 : Override the application version for all Synthetic mobile application tests.

-`pollingTimeout`
+`batchTimeout`
 : **Type**: integer<br>
-The duration (in milliseconds) after which `datadog-ci` stops polling for test results.
+The duration (in milliseconds) after which `datadog-ci` stops waiting for test results.
 The default is 30 minutes.
 At the CI level, test results completed after this duration are considered failed.

 `proxy`
 : The proxy to be used for outgoing connections to Datadog. `host` and `port` keys are mandatory arguments, the `protocol` key defaults to `http`.
 Supported values for the `protocol` key are `http`, `https`, `socks`, `socks4`, `socks4a`, `socks5`, `socks5h`, `pac+data`, `pac+file`, `pac+ftp`, `pac+http`, and `pac+https`.
 The library used to configure the proxy is the [proxy-agent][2] library.